-Would the proposed action No Yes Commit- ment Information Source for Insignificance 1.Release or otherwise use substances on the Toxic Release Inventory list? Х No NOA, Forster, David B. 04/11/2018 2.Involve a structure taller than 200 feet above ground level? Х No NOA, Forster, David B. 04/11/2018 3.Involve site-specific chemical traffic control? Х No NOA, Forster, David B. 04/11/2018 4.Require a site-specific emergency notification process? Х No NOA, Forster, David B. 04/11/2018 5.Cause a modification to an existing environmental permit or to existing equipment with an environmental permit or involve the installation of new equipment/systems that will require a permit? Х No NOA, Forster, David B. 04/11/2018 6.Potentially impact operation of the river system or require special water elevations or flow conditions?? Х No Giles, Travis A. 06/11/2018 7.Involve construction or lease of a new building or demolition or renovation of existing building (i.e. major changes to lighting, HVAC, and/or structural elements of building of 1000 sq. ft. or more)? Х No Giles, Travis A. 06/11/2018
+Would the proposed action No Yes Commit- ment Information Source for Insignificance Release or otherwise use substances on the Toxic Release Inventory list? Х No NOA, Forster, David B. 04/13/2018 2.Involve a structure taller than 200 feet above ground level? Х No NOA, Forster, David B. 04/13/2018 3.Involve site-specific chemical traffic control? Х No NOA, Forster, David B. 04/13/2018 4.Require a site-specific emergency notification process? Х No NOA, Forster, David B. 04/13/2018 5.
+Cause a modification to an existing environmental permit or to existing equipment with an environmental permit or involve the installation of new equipment/systems that will require a permit? Х No NOA, Forster, David B. 04/13/2018 6.Potentially impact operation of the river system or require special water elevations or flow conditions?? Х No Giles, Travis A. 06/04/2018 7.Involve construction or lease of a new building or demolition or renovation of existing building (i.e. major changes to lighting, HVAC, and/or structural elements of building of 1000 sq. ft. or more)? х No Giles, Travis A. 06/04/2018

 Parts 1 through 4: If "yes" is checked, describe in the discussion section following this form why the effect is insignificant.
-Attach any conditions or

-An

-that the above action does not have a significant impact on the quality of the human environment and that no extraordinary of the human environment and that no

-Therefore, this proposal qualifies for a categorical exclusion under Section 5.2. of TVA NEPA Procedures.
-Project Initiator/Manager David B Forster Date 06/08/2018 circumstances exist.

-Project Initiator/Manager David B Forster Date 06/08/2018

-David B Forster 06/08/2018

-TVA Organization E-mail Telephone

-L Landaman

-P&NR dbforste@tva.gov

-Environmental Concurrence Reviewer Preparer Closure

-Travis Adam Giles 06/10/2019 Travis A Giles 06/10/19

-Signature Signature

-Other Environmental Concurrence Signatures (as required by your organization)

-Signature Signature
+Attach any conditions or commitments which will ensure insignificant impacts.
+Use of non-routine commitments to avoid significance is an indication that consultation with NEPA Administration is needed.

+An ⊠ EA or □ EIS Will be prepared i.
+Based upon my review of environmental that the above action does not have a sig inificant impact on the quality o f the human environment and th at no extraordinary circum: stances exist.
+Therefore, this proposal qualifies for a ca tegorical exclusion under Secti on 5.2. of TVA N EPA Procedures.
+Project Initiator/Manager David B Forster Date 06/04/2018 TVA Organization E-mail Telephone P&NR dbforste@tva .gov Environmental Concur rence Reviewer Р reparer Closure Travis Adam Giles 06/10/2019 Travis A Giles 06/ 10/19 Travis Adam Giles Signa 250000000000 Travis A Giles 06 i Signature 10/19 A STATE OF THE STA ture 10/19